JavaScript Client

 const vitallens = new VitalLens(options);

-async function processVideoFile(filePath) {
+async function processFile(filePath) {

 try {

-const result = await vitallens.processFile(filePath);
+const results = await vitallens.processVideoFile(filePath);

 } catch (error) {

-console.error('Error processing video:', error);
+console.error('Error processing file:', error);

 }